Towards AIs with Deep “Human-Compatible” Values

 What AIs are not Learning (and Why)

-It is hard to build robots (including telerobots) that are useful, and harder to build autonomous robots that are robust and general.
-Current robots are built using manual programming, mathematical models, planning frameworks, and reinforcement learning.
+It is hard to make robots (including telerobots) that are useful, and harder to make autonomous robots that are general and robust.
+Current robots are created using mathematical models, planning frameworks, reinforcement learning, and manual programming.
 These methods do not lead to the leaps in performance and generality seen with deep learning, generative AI, and foundation models (FMs).
-Current robots do not learn to provide home care, to be nursing assistants, or to do home chores and other physical services reliably.
+Today’s robots do not yet learn to provide home care, to be nursing assistants, or to interact with people and do household chores nearly as well as people do.

 Publications